shahzam/DialogTriggerJS/README.md

     - Call 'callback' when a user intends to exit (such as moving cursor off page or coming back to the top)

   * trigger: 'target'
-    - Call 'callback' when a user reaches a particular target element (set 'target' to the name of the element, such as '#mytarget')
+    - Call 'callback' when a user reaches a particular target element
+	- Use 'target' to set the name of the element, such as '#mytarget' (eg. `{ trigger: 'exit_intent', target: '#mytarget' }`)

   * trigger: 'scrollDown'
-    - Call 'callback' when a user scrolls down by a certain percent from when the object is instantiated (set 'percentDown' to the percentage 0-100)
+    - Call 'callback' when a user scrolls down by a certain percent of the page from when the object is instantiated
+    - Use 'percentDown' to set the percentage 0-100 (eg. `{ trigger: 'scrollDown', percentDown: 50 }`)
+	- Default percentDown is 50%

   * trigger: 'scrollUp'
-    - Call 'callback' when a user scrolls up by a certain percent from when the object is instantiated (set 'percentUp' to the percentage 0-100)
+    - Call 'callback' when a user scrolls up by a certain percent from when the object is instantiated
+	- Use 'percentUp' to set the percentage 0-100 (eg. `{ trigger: 'scrollUp', percentDown: 10 }`)
+	- Default percentUp is 10%

   * trigger: 'timeout'
     - Call 'callback' after a certain number of milliseconds have elapsed (set 'timeout' to the desired milliseconds)
+	- Use 'timeout' to set the desired milliseconds (eg. `{ trigger: 'timeout', timeout: 5000 }`)
+	- Default timeout is 0 milliseconds (instant trigger)

 ### Examples:
 	function testPopup() {